EBNull/gohome/README.md

 ## Binding

 To change the bind address use `--bind`.
-You'lll probably also want to disable autoconfiguration when using this flag the bind address is also used as the loopback address.
+You'll probably also want to disable autoconfiguration when using this flag the bind address is also used as the loopback address.